 Attending Project Management Conferences

 Conferences are great.
 They are perfect places for networking, learning new things and meeting new people.
-But turning up to a room full of professionals who all look like they know where they are going and what they are doing can be daunting.
+But turning up to a room full of professionals who all look like they could track a project in the dark without breaking a sweat can be daunting.
 Don’t panic – here’s our quick guide to attending your first project management conference.

 Take Some Business Cards

 What, you don’t have business cards already?
 Get on to your office manager and have some printed.
 Make sure they say ‘project manager’ on them!
 It is so easy to forget your business cards if you don’t need to use them every day (trust me, I’ve turned up to lots of meetings and conferences without them) so the best thing to do is to put a few in a pocket in your bag or jacket so that you always have them on you.

 Business card etiquette varies, especially as now people are sharing their social profiles at events instead of traditional cards.
 However, business cards are useful to drop into prize draw boxes.
 They are also still a very good way of giving someone your details, but generally it is better to wait to be asked for a card than to shove one into someone’s hands as soon as you meet.

 Prepare Some Conversation Starters

 It can be awkward to be sitting next to someone at a presentation and wondering what to say.
 You can overcome this by preparing some conversation starters.
 Asking questions is always a good way to break the ice, and it could be as simple as, “Where do you work?”
 If the conference delegates are wearing badges, you could ask what industry their business is in, or if you have heard of their company, say so and ask about their role.

 Once you have opened up the conversation, you need to keep it going.
 Asking for advice is a non-threatening way to keep a discussion going.
 You could ask about what sessions they would suggest you attend later that day or what you should be doing to advance your career.
 Most people are very happy to give their opinion on practically anything, so simply sit back and listen!